Originally published May 2, 2017 and updated June 3, 2018

 Our flat was near the Arc de Triomphe, so we headed that direction and saw the Bastille.
 We headed to the Northeast end of Paris and then the Eastside.
 We saw a lot of beautiful parks and historic buildings.
 Arnaud made sure to pull over every once in awhile to explain what we were looking at.
 We stayed close to the Seine for awhile and we looked out the windows in awe of Paris.

 I highly recommend Paris by TukTuk to families with small children who need a break from walking.
-It’s also a great choice for families with older children who want the experience of riding in a TukTuk.
+It’s also a great choice for families with older children who want the experience of riding in a tuk tuk.
+I mean, just riding around Paris in a tuk tuk is an experience in itself!
 Next time we are in Paris, we will try the “Night Tour.”
 Then, we can see the City of Lights truly lit up!

 Paris by TukTuk offered us a complimentary tour in exchange for an honest review.
 All opinions are my own.